 - Sizeshifter: His Quirk allows him to grow in size.

 Debut: Chapter 42 (Illegals)

 A sophomore at Naruhata Women's College who moonlights as a Trigger Dealer.
-Has a strong affinity for her best friend Rin.
+She has a strong affinity for her best friend, Rin.

 - Blinding Bangs: In her normal attire, her eyes are hidden behind her bangs.

 - Clingy Jealous Girl: Her whole motivation.
 She drugs guys at mixers to keep them from talking to Rin.

 - Easily Forgiven: Downplayed.
 While she is still apprehended, Midnight shows sympathy towards her and seemingly lets her off easily.

 - Girlish Pigtails: Gains some when she changes clothes.

 - Not Evil, Just Misunderstood: Midnight considers her to be this, viewing her as a nice girl whose been lead astray.